 Shirk is the only sin that God will not forgive of an individual, if not sincerely repented for before his or her death.

 “Indeed, Allah does not forgive association with Him, but He forgives what is less than that for whom He wills.
 And he who associates others with Allah has certainly fabricated a tremendous sin” (Quran 4:48)

-The very reason for our creation was to solely worship the One God, and not anyone or anything else.
-Shirk denies the very purpose of man’s creation.
-Shirk is a deviation from the natural state of man, which is the belief in the One God and the worship of Him Alone.
-It was not until much later that shirk started to spread in mankind–after the existence of Tawheed (monotheism- the worship of the One God).
+The very reason for our creation was to worship the One God solely, and not anyone or anything else.
+Shirk denies the purpose of man’s creation.
+Shirk deviates from the natural state of man, which is the belief in the One God and the worship of Him Alone.
+It was not until much later that Shirk started to spread in humanity—after the existence of Tawheed (monotheism- the worship of the One God).

 Worshipping and praising deities other than Allah, who have no power to benefit or harm, is an act of injustice to Allah—who created this whole Universe and gave life to you and me.
 Shirk is also an act of ingratitude.
 Shirk is the root of evil and causes the greatest downfall of human dignity and status.